pritishgp/Complete-MySQL-Power-BI-HR-Employee-Distribution-Dashboard/README.md

 Kindly Share your suggestions and feedbacks too help me improve theses dashboards.

-A big thank you to "Her data Project" for this whole project.
+A big thank you to "Her Data Project - Irene" for this beautiful project and dashboard.